 5.)
 Sheets cannot go home or stay in your desk.
 If you run out of time when using the sheet, it must be returned to the Ditto Folder & checked out at another time.

 6.)
-Sheets must stay inside their plastic sleeve at all times.
+Sheets must stay inside their plastic sleeves at all times.
 Treat the sheets & folder with care.

 7.)
 Sheets must be returned to their exact location in the Ditto Folder.
 Check the number-letter system.